acmenezes/ocp-virt-onboarding-kit/docs/troubleshooting/ovs-bridge-verification.md

 - **OVS bridges** are visible using `ovs-vsctl` commands
 - **OVS bridges** may NOT appear as regular network interfaces in `ip addr show` or `ip link show`
-- ℹ️ This is **normal and expected behavior** - OVS bridges exist in the OVS database, not as standard Linux network devices
+- This is **normal and expected behavior** - OVS bridges exist in the OVS database, not as standard Linux network devices

 ## Verification Process